markcarey/airtist/README.md

 ## Web 2.0 Features

-Several "web 2.0" styles features include:
+Several "web 2.0" style features include:
 - *Creating and sharing AI images.* User enter text prompts to share AI-generated art. (powered by DALL-E from OpenAI)
 - *Liking.* Users can "like" images shared by others
 - *Commenting.* User can post comments in reply to shared images